Axiom Mission 1: Mission

 The mission launched at 11:17 EDT on April 8, 2022.
 It launched atop a Falcon 9 Block 5 launch vehicle from Kennedy Space Center's Launch Complex 39A (LC-39A), a NASA-owned launch pad leased to SpaceX for Falcon 9 launches.
 The mission was flown aboard Crew Dragon Endeavour, which previously supported the Crew Dragon Demo-2 and SpaceX Crew-2 missions.
 From there the spacecraft spent less than a day in transit to the station and dock with Harmony, where they were planned to spend ten days aboard the International Space Station (ISS).
 Following their time on the ISS, the spacecraft undocked with plans to return to Earth via a splashdown in the Atlantic Ocean.
 Bad weather in the landing zone delayed the return, as result the crew spent 16 days docked to the ISS for a total of 17 days in orbit.

 It was revealed that the "zero-g indicator" aboard the first private mission to visit the International Space Station was a toy dog called Caramel, the mascot for the Montreal Children's Hospital Foundation.

 During their days aboard the ISS, the private crew conducted more than 25 different research experiments.

-The Israeli mission segment is called Rakia, which means "sky" in Hebrew and is also the title of the book published with Ilan Ramon's diary fragments that survived the 2003 Space Shuttle Columbia disaster.

 Connor also carried aboard three items on behalf of the Armstrong Air & Space Museum.
 With Connor being an Ohio-native, the items included a John Glenn senatorial campaign button, a patch of the Armstrong Air & Space Museum, and a piece of Kapton foil removed from the Apollo 11 Command Module after splashdown.

+Rakia

+The Israeli mission segment was the Rakia Mission, meaning "sky" in Hebrew and is also the title of the book published with Ilan Ramon's diary fragments that survived the 2003 Space Shuttle Columbia disaster.
+The mission carried both experiments and an art piece by Udi Edelman and Hadas Gur-Arie.
+Israeli artists contributed 15 works inspired by space exploration and designed to function in or react to microgravity, exploring the intersection of human creativity and the space environment.

+Experiments

+The Rakia mission carried dozens of scientific experiments and technological demonstrations.
+A science committee that included leading figures in Israeli academia, led by Inbal Kreiss, selected projects from diverse fields such as medicine, astrophysics, and agriculture.
+Some experiments included: